top of page

 Bee-centred beekeeping

 We are 'low interventionists', and favour bee-centric beekeeping methods.
-We avoid disturbing the hive without good cause, and work with their natural cycles, recognising that they know their needs best.
+We avoid disturbing our hives without good cause, foster locally adapted bees, and and work with their natural cycles, recognising that they know their needs best.
 Habitat loss, pesticides, pollution and climate change all threaten bees' existence; we simply try to give them an environment in which they can flourish.

 How we started